The Lord of the Rings: The Two Towers: Cast

 In the Battle of Helm's Deep, Peter Jackson has a cameo appearance as one of the men on top of the gate, throwing a spear at the attacking Uruk-hai.
 His children and Elijah Wood's sister cameo as young refugees in the caves behind the Hornburg, and Alan Lee and Dan Hennah also cameo as soldiers preparing for the battle.
 The son of a producer's friend, Hamish Duncan, appears as a reluctant young Rohirrim warrior.
 Daniel Falconer has a cameo as an Elvish archer at the battle.

-Comparison to the source material
+Comparison with the source material

 Screenwriters did not originally script The Two Towers as its own film; The Lord of the Rings trilogy was initially written as a two-part series to be produced by Miramax, with parts of The Two Towers written as the conclusion to The Fellowship of the Ring.
-The two films became a trilogy under New Line, and writers Jackson, Walsh and Boyens shuffled their scripts.

-The most distinct difference from the book by J.R.R.
-Tolkien is its structure.
-Tolkien's The Two Towers is split into two parts, opening with the war in Rohan, and concluding with focus on the journey of Frodo and Sam.
-The film omits the book's opening, Boromir's death, which was used as a linear climax at the end of The Fellowship of the Ring.
-Where the book ends with the Fellowship going to Isengard and Frodo's confrontation with Shelob, the film climaxes with the Battle of Helm's Deep, leaving the aforementioned scenes for the film adaptation of The Return of the King.
-This was done partly to fit more closely the timeline indicated by the book.

-In the film, Théoden is possessed by Saruman, whereas in the book he is depicted as depressed and deluded by Wormtongue.
-Afterwards, in the film, Théoden is still unsure of what to do, and flees to Helm's Deep.
-In the book he rides out to war, only ending up besieged when he considers helping Erkenbrand.
-Erkenbrand does not exist in the films: his character is combined with Éomer as the Rohirrim general who arrives with Gandalf at the film's end. Éomer himself is present during the entire battle in the book.

-On the way to Helm's Deep, the refugees from Edoras are attacked by Wargs, similar to a scene in The Fellowship of the Ring where the Fellowship who battles a group of Wargs.
+On the way to Helm's Deep, the refugees from Edoras are attacked by Wargs, similar to a scene in The Fellowship of the Ring where the Fellowship battles a group of Wargs.
 Here, a new subplot is created where Aragorn falls over a cliff, and is assumed to be dead; Jackson stated that he added it to create tension.
-This scene also resonates with a new subplot regarding Arwen, where she decides to leave Middle-earth after losing hope in the long-term possibilities of her love.
-In the book, Arwen's role is primarily recorded in the Appendices, and she is never depicted as considering such an act.